 Full disclaimer: I’ve long loved Vans.
 Old school Cabs were the first shoes I really picked out on my own.
-And I’ve been married to skate style for so long I used to romp around ski town evenings in deep snow bonfires in my leather skate shoes, sacrificing my feet at the throne of statement.
-I’ve ben rocking waterproof skate shoes since I first found DVS’s offerings and so when Vans came out with the MTE a few years ago, I picked up a pair of their Duck Boots.
-The Vans Ultrarange Hi Gore-Tex MTE is not those.
-Those Duck boots were mostly waterproof but eventually snow would seep in.
+And I’ve been married to skate style for so long I used to romp around ski town evenings in deep snow bonfires in my leather skate shoes, sacrificing my feet at the throne of a statement.
+I’ve been rocking waterproof skate shoes since I first found DVS’s offerings and so when Vans came out with the MTE a few years ago, I picked up a pair of their Duck Boots.
+The Vans Ultrarange Hi GORE-TEX MTE is not those.
+Those Duck boots were mostly waterproof but eventually, snow would seep in.
 On the other hand, they looked like my standard Vans Hi-tops, almost indistinguishable unless you were looking close enough at the studded soles and obviously the weather-fighting design.

-I have other waterproof skate shoes that aren’t Gore-Tex but are infinitely hotter.
-Which 90% of the time means my feet are just sweating as I’m wearing normal kicks, usually from the house to the heated car to the office/bar/store/Mike’s house and so those other shoes get unbearably warm unless I’m hanging outside at night, maybe a like bonfire-type-situation or crosstown stroll home from the bar.
+I have other waterproof skate shoes that aren’t GORE-TEX but are infinitely hotter.
+Which 90% of the time means my feet are just sweating as I’m wearing normal kicks, usually from the house to the heated car to the office/bar/store/Mike’s house and so those other shoes get unbearably warm unless I’m hanging outside at night, maybe alike bonfire-type-situation or crosstown stroll home from the bar.